Affiliate links on Android Authority may earn us a commission. Learn more.

 - AVIF image support: AVIF is an image codec like PNG or JPEG.
-It promises the same quality as JPEG but at a noticeably smaller file size.
+It promises the same quality as JPEG but won’t claim as much storage space on your device.
 It uses the AV1 codec, first introduced in Android 10.

 - Multi-channel audio: Android 12 now supports MPEG-H in passthrough and offload modes.
 Audio mixers, resamplers, and effects now support up to 24 channels overall.

 - Optimizations for large and funky displays: Basically, Android 12 includes better support for things like televisions, foldable, and tablets.
 Notably, Google is also working on another version of the OS focusing on this dubbed Android 12L.
 This version should be launched later this year.

 - Universal splash screens: Material You added a lot of cohesion to the Android experience.
 Part of that includes a splash screen for every app automatically whether the developer supported it or not.
 Devs have the ability to tweak the splash screen if they want.

 - Optimizations for apps: Some other optimizations for apps include Google blocking background apps from launching foreground services.
 There are also latency and workload distribution improvements that should also improve performance.

 - Picture-in-picture improvements: Some improvements to picture-in-picture mode include smoother transitions, improved controls depending on what content is in the picture.

 - Project mainline improvements: Google announced that ART would make its way to Project Mainline and be available for update through the Play Store.
 There are other modules being added as well.